VrushankTS/FML_ChurnPrediction/README.md

 - Cell Color: Normalized feature mean (red = high, blue = low).
 - Annotations: Feature's average z-score in the cluster + its % effect on churn (positive = increases churn, negative = decreases churn).

+### Cluster-wise churn rate
+The logistic regression model was trained and used to predict churn probabilities for the subset of customers who had already churned.
+The predicted churn probabilities were subsequently averaged across predefined customer segments.
+- Cluster 1: 30.92%
+- Cluster 2: 46.90%
+- Cluster 3: 25.49%

 # Running the Application